 Notification of Emergency Financial Aid Grants under CARES Act funding is included on the college homepage, posting in CANVAS as well as emails sent to students regarding availability of funds and how to apply.
 Students who are eligible are encouraged to complete an online application form.
 Applications are reviewed by a committee for emergency funding and offers wrap-around support services.

-In addition to the CARES Act funding for student aid, Centralia College also received $738,882 of CARES Act funding for institutional expenses associated with the significant changes to the delivery of instruction due to the coronavirus.
+In addition to the HEERF (Higher Education Emergency Relief Fund) funding for student aid, Centralia College also received $738,882 from CARES Act; $2,537,220 from CRRSAA Act; and $2,819,021 from ARP Act for a total of $6,095,123 HEERF funding for institutional expenses due to the coronavirus (COVID-19).
 Quarterly reports on the expenditures from these fund are posted below.

 CONTACT FINANCIAL AID